djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 ## Conclusion
 **Congratulations** on completing the hands-on lab portion of the bootcamp.

 To recap, you have used watsonx Orchestrate no-code functionality to develop a **Order-to-Cash Agent** skilled at helping order placement, invoicing, enhance customer satisfaction, accelerate cash flow, and deliver measurable impact to the bottom line by integrating intelligent agents and enterprise systems.
-You then added knowledge to the agent by uploading knowledge documents in the form of pdf files capturing SOP information.
+You then added knowledge to the agent by uploading knowledge documents in the form of pdf files capturing O2C information.

-Next, you augrmented the **Order-to-Cash Agent** capabilities by developing two other agents, the **Order Management** and the **Customer Support Agent** which are empowered with tools to execute order management queries and also retrieve information from customer support regarding you order.
+Next, you augmented the **Order-to-Cash Agent** capabilities by developing two other agents, the **Order Management** and the **Customer Support Agent** which are empowered with tools to execute order management queries and also retrieve information from customer support regarding you order.